ibm-cloud-docs/databases-for-postgresql/howto-migration-compose.md

 ## Promoting the Read-only Replica

 After the replication is complete, you need to promote the read-only replica into a stand-alone deployment.
-Promotion severs the connection between the replica and your source Compose deployment and they can not be rejoined.
+Promotion severs the connection between the replica and your source Compose deployment and they cannot be rejoined.

 It is important promote the replica to a full {{site.data.keyword.databases-for-postgresql}} deployment promptly after the migration of your data is finished.
 The replication operation between Compose and {{site.data.keyword.databases-for-postgresql}} is not intended to be a long-term arrangement.
 Keep the window between creating the replica and promoting it as small as possible, ideally within a few days.